svs-ong/web-svs-ong/site/git/git.md

 However, we will have some issues, as both we and Matei have added 4 lines at line 4 in the `style.css` file.

-When two people have modified a file in the same place and we want to merge our changes togheter, we will get what is called a conflict.
+When two people have modified a file in the same place and we want to merge our changes togheter, we will get what is called a `merge conflict`.